shiang/WDi_Project1/README.md

 - [ ] Order function with payment integrated
 - [ ] Social login
 - [ ] Live chat support

 ---

 ## Server (Rails)
 ### Special thanks to below gems that I used for this project
-- Active Model Serializer (for serialzing data into JSON format)
+- Active Model Serializer (for serializing data into JSON format)
 - Knock (For token based authentication and token generation)
 - Faker (Generating bunch of seed data in a short time)

 ---

 ### License

 ---

 MIT